RxLaboratory/Duik/src-docs/duik/docs/duik-16-changelog.md

 - All buttons for showing or hiding stuff (Structures, bones, controllers...) can now invert the visibility with holding the [Alt] button, instead of showing or hiding them all.
 - The [_Structures_](structures.md) layer names are now translated to the language set in the settings (if the translation file is up-to-date).
 - The [_Path Constraint](path-constraint.md) effect now has a "*Path Offset*" option.
+- The [*Add Bones*](bones.md) button now creates a single bone if nothing is selected, which you can then use any way you want.

 #### Fixes